NoahZuo/noahzuo.github.io/source/_posts/dive-into-physx-broad-phase-in-ue4.md

 # Issue Cause

-So it is time for us to investigate what on earth eventually cause this issue.
+Time to investigate what on earth eventually cause this issue.

-For an open world game that contains millions of colliders, it is quite obvious that all colliders' AABBs would be projected onto three axis.
-As a result, we've finally get three extremely dense arrays.
+After millions of AABB projecting them self onto  three axis, we can eventually get three extremely dense arrays.

 Think about a moving rigid body moving from `(10, 0, 0)` to `(20, 0, 0)`.
 During sorting stage, it would be compared with colliders far far away:

 ![image-20211223205231390](image-20211223205231390.png)

-This leads to a large array sorting problem.
-Of course, this is pretty expensive.
+This leads to a large array sorting problem, a common but expensive problem.

 # How To Solve This Problem?